In this lesson, you will learn how to disable scientific notation (e.g., 1.23457E+17) in an Excel spreadsheet.

 To start, select the column that contains unnecessary scientific notations and go to the Excel ribbon.
 Click Data > Text to Columns.

-In the third step, select the text from available Excel data types.
-When you click finish, the scientific notation will disappear from the cells.
+Select the text from available Excel data types.
+The scientific notation will disappear from the cells.

 Trimming to remove scientific notation